ghinks/package-maintenance/docs/drafts/blogs/broader-feedback.md

 There are ways that help can be given without jumping straight into complex problems.
 There has been a request to help **triage** new incoming issues.
 Often what the maintainers need is help with the ofter **less glamorous** work so that they can be freed to work on tricky bugs.

+This can simply be responding to issues and making sure that they can be reproduced.
+That a suitable example of the issue is pushed to a repository so that it may be reproduced.
+In this first case study the package maintenance team is learning too and we will be morphing as we learn.

 ## Call to action